-'''

-- value 1

-- value 2

-- value 3
+- value 1 - value 2 - value 3

-'''

-A list item is introduced with a dash followed by a space or a newline at the start of a line.
+A list item is introduced with a list tag: a dash followed by a space or a newline at the start of a line $(- \text{ or } -)$.
 All adjacent list items at the same level of indentation form the list.

 The value of a list item may be a rest-of-line string, a multiline string, a list, or a dictionary.
-If it is a rest-of-line string, it contains all characters that follow the $-\Box$ that introduces the list item.
+If it is a rest-of-line string, it contains all characters that follow the tag that introduces the list item.
 For all other values, the rest of the line must be empty, with the value given on the next line, which must be further indented.